deepsense-ai/seahorse/docs/index.md

      * Select **Excluding** mode in the top-right corner - this will include all values except the ones selected in the features column
      * Add <code>city</code> and <code>price</code> to the list - we have to exclude the <code>city</code>
-       column, because it doesn't contain numeric values and <code>price</code>, because it contains the actual results
+       column, because it does not contain numeric values and <code>price</code>, because it contains the actual results
    * Put <code>features</code> in the **OUTPUT COLUMN** parameter - the operation will add a column with this name to the dataset